Fearing Brutal Backlash, Syrians Flee Northern Town

 Before Monday's killings, the government and some human rights groups have said more than 160 soldiers and security forces had died in the uprising.
 The latest deaths marked by far the deadliest single strike against them.
 Human rights groups said at least 42 civilians have been killed there since Saturday.

 Jisr al-Shughour was a stronghold of the country's banned Muslim Brotherhood in the 1980s.
 Syria's government has a history of violent retaliation against dissent, including a three-week bombing campaign against the city of Hama that crushed an uprising there in 1982.
-Jisr al-Shughour itself came under government shelling in 1980, which reportedly killed 70 people.
+Jisr al-Shughour itself came under government shelling in 1980 that reportedly killed 70 people.

 Amnesty International has criticized Syria's "brutal treatment of protesters" during the rebellion and called on the U.N.
 Security Council to condemn the killings and refer Syria to the International Criminal Court.